eyhc1/MyUWClasses/README.md

 - Logs are neither printing out in the console nor being exported
 - Sometimes the error popup shows nothing
 - Program crashed when attempting to parse on web in Windows 11
+- Not working if 2 Factor Authendication (2FA)

 ## Todo:
 - [ ] Fix Issues